PhoenixSG/PhoenixSG/README.md

 - 👋 Hi, I’m Shashwat Garg
-- 👀 I’m interested in almost every aspect of Computer Science right now.
+- 👀 I’m especially interested in Theoretical CS, Deep Learning and Android Dev.
 - 🌱 I’m currently doing my B.Tech. in CSE from IITB.
-- 💞️ I’m willing to collaborate on any project I might find sufficiently exciting.
-- 📫 Reach me @shashwatg2002@gmail.com
+- 📫 Reach me @shashwatg2002@gmail.com for any communication/collaboration.

 Here you will find some of my projects/assignments, mostly from my work during BTech @ IITB